 PREPARE- when we take pro-active steps so we are ready for tomorrow.

 I thought a lot about how vague and vaporous my hopes often are and decided to try and do a better job distilling them into attainable visions.

-Hope clarified is a goal after all… and the ability to articulate and pursue a goal is in itself preparation for the future and an active antidote to fear.
+Hope clarified and solidified is a goal after all… and the ability to articulate and pursue a goal is in itself preparation for the future and an effective antidote to fear.